 620-4.1 Testing: Measure the ground resistance with an instrument designed specifically to measure and document earth/ground resistance, soil resistivity, and current flow.
 Conduct the test by using the fall-of-potential method as described in the Institute of Electronic and Electrical Engineers (IEEE) Standard 81.If fall-of-potential tests cannot be performed, it is acceptable to measure resistance at each accessible ground rod using a clamp-on ground resistance tester.
-Provide the Engineer with written, certified test results for each testing location.
-Illegible handwritten results are not acceptable.
-Provide the following information on the test results:
+Submit to the Engineer certified test results for each testing location.
+Submit the following information on the test results: